For many people the hiking season ends when the snow starts to fly. But it…

 The Fitz Roy trek in Los Glaciares National Park is one of the best hikes in Patagonia.
 The park, a UNESCO World Heritage Site since 1981, is located in the Austral Andes of Argentina.
-The gateway town is El Chalten, about a three hour scenic bus ride from El Calafate – where there is a decent sized airport.
+The gateway town is El Chalten, about a three hour scenic bus ride from El Calafate – where there is a decent-sized airport.

 Los Glaciares National Park is best known for its day hikes rather than multi-day backpacking trips, though there is a three day trip that is recommended.
-There are seven main hikes in the park if you start in El Chalten – but the standout is the hike to the Fitz Roy trek with the hike to Torre a close second.
+There are seven main hikes in the park if you start in El Chalten – but the standout is the Fitz Roy trek with the hike to Torre a close second.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.